Dynamic Feedback Linearization of Control Systems with Symmetry: Dynamic linearization via symmetry reduction

 \subsection{From cascade to dynamic feedback linearization}

-So far we have shown how to construct the explicit solution of a smooth, invariant control system (\ref{controlSystem}) via the contact sub-connection, $\CH_G$.
-The goal of this subsection is to give the precise relationship between cascade feedback linearization and \df\ linearization and show how to construct a dynamic feedback linearization of an invariant control system (\ref{controlSystem}) in local coordinates, as expressed by Definition \ref{dynamic-feedback-def}.
-The basic idea is that the map $\widetilde{\varphi}$ should lift to a map $\wt{\wt{{\varphi}}}$ between $(J^{\nu'+\nu^\perp}\times G, \bsy{\b}^{\nu'+\nu^\perp}\oplus \Theta^G)$ and some manifold and Pfaffian system $(\widecheck{M},\widecheck{\bsy{\o}})$ with $\widecheck{\bsy{\o}}$ encoding a dynamic extension of $\bsy{\o}$.
+So far we have shown how to construct the explicit solution of a smooth, invariant control system \eqref{controlSystem} via the contact sub-connection, $\CH_G$.
+The goal of this subsection is to give the precise relationship between cascade feedback linearization and \df\ linearization and show how to construct a dynamic feedback linearization of an invariant control system \eqref{controlSystem} in local coordinates, as expressed by Definition \ref{dynamic-feedback-def}.
+The basic idea is that the map $\widetilde{\varphi}$ should lift to a map \smash{$\wt{\wt{{\varphi}}}$} between